jacob-heathorn/gordion/README.md

 # Gordion

-The place where the gordian knot was untied.
+A multi-repository management tool with a git-like command interface

-A multi-repository management tool with a git-like command interface.
+*The place where the gordian knot is untied*

 ## Features